dxw/playbook/guides/service-design-at-dxw.md

   long term**, considering opportunities for change in both timeframes.
 - When we **visualise the insights** gathered throughout the exploration, it helps us to think through the problem at different **levels of zoom**, moving between the abstract and concrete.
 We keep a holistic view by **mapping the service**, particularly the ecosystem, stakeholders and current state.
 But we also dig deep into the details and visually capture the more technical aspects such as the behaviours, data, systems and processes involved.
 - This process **highlights opportunities** to improve service experiences and helps us to communicate them to others.

-## 3. Creating a service strategy
+## 3. Create a service strategy

 - Service designers aim to **preserve clarity in the scope** throughout the process and evolve the problem statement that was created at the beginning of